Assalamualaikum Are the Hadith mentioning women as deficient in intelligence authentic?

 It is likely that any intelligent and well-educated woman would make the exact same observation about the women of that time and culture if she were to travel back in time and meet them.

-As for the Prophet saying that it is a defect in women’s intelligence that their testimony is equal to half a man’s, and that it is a defect in their religiosity that they cannot fast or pray when menstruating, I admit that it sounds highly sexist.
-But keep in mind that the Prophet was simply expressing his own personal opinions, as a man living at that time.
+As for the Prophet saying that it is a defect in women’s intelligence that their testimony is equal to half a man’s, and that it is a defect in their religiosity that they cannot fast or pray when menstruating, I admit that it sounds highly sexist by today’s standards.
+But keep in mind that the Prophet was simply expressing his own personal opinions about the women of his time, as a man living at that time.
 It made sense to him that women were deficient in these things because of the women he saw around him, and he used the issues of testimony and menstruation to justify why they were inferior.
-This was his personal reasoning.
+In my view this was his personal reasoning.
 This wasn’t a revelation from God telling us that women are inferior.
 This was an Arabian man thinking for himself.
 We know that the Prophet made a number of serious mistakes when he was acting on his own, and the Quran mentions many of them.
 There is a chapter of the Quran titled “He frowned”, which strongly reprimands the Prophet for his behavior:

 He frowned and turned away.
 When the blind man approached him.
 But how do you know?
 Perhaps he was seeking to purify himself.
 Or be reminded, and the message would benefit him.
 But as for him who was indifferent.
 You gave him your attention.
 Though you are not liable if he does not purify himself.
 But as for him who came to you seeking.
 In awe.
 To him you were inattentive.
 Do not.
 This is a Lesson.
 (The Quran, verses 80:1-11)